prophets-of-tron/into-the-woods/DESIGN.md

 ### Sprites

-*The game will use a pixel art style.*
+*The game will use a pixel art style.
+I'm thinking, each texel should be 4px by 4px.*

 - Player
 - (All tiles)